BoskieBuenos/agraph/README.md

         node2

 ```
-...and must be done with `*` connectiong different edge characters:
+...and must be done with `*` connecting different edge characters:
 ```
     node1    node1-*
          \          \